GTA gang: Official report

 The SK/IC failed to provide any kind of list of stolen valuables which are supposed to have been the reason for the murders.
 On 21 October 2015, the leader of the Russian IC, Markin, gave an interview to TV channel Russia 24 in which he said again that the aim of the gang was purely to obtain money and valuables.
 He did not mention any amount of money or say what valuable property had been taken.

 He also said that the 17 victims were killed and that four more gang members had disappeared abroad, were listed internationally as wanted, and were still being searched for.

 A few previous murders which occurred in 2009 in Moscow (but not on the highway) and in November–December 2013 in the Ryazan region were found to be connected with the GTA gang and are now under investigation.

-On 28 June 2016, the criminal case was moved to the Moscow region's high court.
+On 28 June 2016, the criminal case was moved to the Moscow Oblast high court.

 Trial

-On 6 July 2016 the Moscow regional court settled the preliminary hearing date for 13 July; some news leaked into media.
+On 6 July 2016 the Moscow Oblast court settled the preliminary hearing date for 13 July; some news leaked into media.

 The preliminary hearing began on 13 July in a closed session and the next session date was set for 19 July.
 All video and photo recording was banned in the first session at the request of the accused.
 Court personnel checked the public and media to prevent mobile camera recording.
 Three prosecutors acted for the state.
 Some of the defense lawyers reported that they had insufficient time to read all 170 volumes of material relating to the case.
 Because of this, Judge Natalia Valikova verified the identities of accused and decided to move all other actions to the next session on 1 August 2016.

 The nine defendants listened to the accusations read by the state prosecuting attorney during the session of 1 August.
 The formal accusations took more than two hours to read aloud.
 The gang members, their cars, and their home addresses were detailed.
 The list of weapons took about 10 minutes to read (two Kalashnikov different caliber submachine guns were mentioned, one TT pistol and numerous self-made pistols were named, but no information on hand grenades was given).
 The 15 criminal incidents were mentioned, some of which were previously unknown to the media.
 The first two victims, killed in 2012, were revealed to be guest-workers from abroad working as illegal taxi drivers, personally known to the perpetrators, who were killed by the gang to obtain their cars.
 A homicide with no robbery having taken place was also described.
 In it, Vladimir Kirillyuk, the head of the supervisory council from Flora-Moskva private bank, was killed bicycling on a side-road one night in 2014.
 The investigators suspected that he was killed because he had witnessed something dangerous to the gang members, although what he had seen was not mentioned.
 All of the defendants partially admitted their guilt, but decided to give their statements later during each criminal episode's hearing.